-- The advantages to New Zealand of this DTA entering into force are: - It will remove tax impediments to cross-border transactions between New Zealand and Poland in particular, it shares the cost of relieving the double taxation of income.
-The DTA will regulate how transactions should be taxed between the two counties so the income is effectively taxed only once. - It will generally reduce withholding taxes on dividends, interest and royalties to 15 percent, 10 percent, and 10 percent, respectively, and will exempt many short-term activities of individuals and businesses in the host country. - When both countries are permitted to impose tax, it will ensure that the country of residence allows a credit or exemption for the tax paid in the country of source. - The DTA will provide taxpayers with greater certainty of tax treatment, along with a mutual agreement procedure for resolving disputed issues that may arise in relation to the DTA. - The DTA will also assist the tax administrations of both countries by facilitating the exchange of information relating to taxes. - One disadvantage of the DTA is that New Zealand may forgo some revenue because of the reduction in New Zealand tax and the allocation of taxing rights to Poland under the DTA.
-Although, as explained in the discussion under "Costs" (below), the reciprocal nature of the DTA mean that these revenue costs will be offset by increases in revenue where taxing rights are allocated to New Zealand and where Polish tax is correspondingly reduced under the DTA. - The requirement for New Zealand to provide information on tax matters to Poland under the DTA's exchange of information provisions may be seen as a disadvantage.
-However, again, the ability to request information is reciprocal, and New Zealand's experience with exchange of information in relation to its 29 other DTAs is predominately positive (the benefit gained from being able to request information from the other country more than offsetting the administrative burden of having to provide information pursuant to their requests). - The DTA also has an "Assistance in the Collection of Taxes" Article.
-An advantage of this is that it will provide a mechanism for the New Zealand Government to recover unpaid tax from taxpayers living in Poland.
-This will result in the New Zealand Government being able to collect tax more effectively and efficiently than it would be able to in the absence of the Agreement.
-However, this obligation is reciprocal in nature.
-In other words, the Polish Government is able to require the New Zealand Government to collect its unpaid tax from taxpayers in New Zealand. - On balance, it is in New Zealand's interest to conclude a DTA with Poland.
+- 6 The advantages to New Zealand of this DTA entering into force are: - it will remove tax impediments to cross-border transactions between New Zealand and Mexico in particular, it shares the cost of relieving the double taxation of income.
+The DTA will regulate how transactions should be taxed between the two countries so the income is effectively taxed only once - it will generally reduce withholding taxes on dividends, interest and royalties to 15 percent, 10 percent and 10 percent respectively, and will exempt many short-term activities of individuals and businesses in the host country - when both countries are permitted to impose tax, it will ensure that the country of residence allows a credit or exemption for the tax paid in the country of source - the DTA will provide taxpayers with greater certainty of tax treatment, along with a mutual agreement procedure for resolving disputed issues that may arise in relation to the DTA - the DTA will also assist the tax administrations of both countries by facilitating the exchange of information relating to taxes for the prevention of avoidance and evasion. - One disadvantage of the DTA is that New Zealand may forgo some revenue because of the reduction in levels of New Zealand tax and the allocation of some taxing rights to Mexico.
+Although, as explained in the discussion under "Costs" (below), the reciprocal nature of the DTA means that these revenue costs will be offset by increases in revenue where taxing rights are allocated to New Zealand and where Mexican tax is correspondingly reduced under the DTA. - The requirement for New Zealand to provide Mexico with information on tax matters under the DTA's exchange of information provisions may be seen as a disadvantage.
+However, again, the ability to request information is reciprocal, and New Zealand's experience with exchange of information in relation to its 32 other DTAs is predominantly positive; the benefit gained from being able to request information from the other country more than offsets the administrative burden of having to provide information pursuant to its requests. - 9 On balance, it is in New Zealand's interest to conclude a DTA with Mexico.
 It is expected to enhance cross-border trade and investment and will assist the New Zealand Government in the prevention of fiscal evasion.
-It will also advance New Zealand's interests in the new EU accession States of Central and Eastern Europe and in Poland, in particular, by signalling our continued willingness to treat them as serious economic partners.